Skip to main content

 Named Profiles

 Each TLS profile is an entry in the tls map with a user-chosen name.
-Profiles contain certificate paths, CA bundles, minimum TLS versions, and cipher restrictions.
+Profiles contain certificate paths, CA bundles, TLS version constraints, and cipher restrictions.
 You create as many profiles as needed for different connection types.
+Use descriptive names that reflect the profile’s purpose — for example, "https-listener", "upstream-idp", or "cache".
+When a deployment only needs a single profile, "default" is a common convention.
+For multi-profile deployments, naming by purpose makes it clear which profile applies where:

 Client Authentication (mTLS)